Getting the Clutter Out of the House

 And if you’re just here looking for ideas to get rid of the stuff you’ve decluttered on your own, you’re definitely in the right place!

 I have amassed an impressive collection of clutter this month.

 Unfortunately, a large box of it is sitting in the corner of my office, and the rest of it is sitting down in the basement.
 It is still in the house, taunting me.

 I want to get it out as fast as possible.
-I know from experience that much of it has a way of creeping back into your life if you don't move it out quickly.
-I've already found a few things that I know were in the box hidden under Sophia's pillow.
+I know from experience that much of it has a way of creeping back into your life if you don’t move it out quickly.
+I’ve already found a few things that I know were in the box hidden under my youngest daughter’s pillow.

 The next step is actually getting it out of my house (and my life) for good.